julianidiart/notes/courses/fundamentals-of-frontend-architecture.md

 - **Visual representation**

   - Domain modeling can be captured as simple lists or more visually as class diagrams or entity relationship diagrams.

+### Breaking Things Down

+- **Level 3 of the C4 Model**

+  - At this level, modules are identified as the internal building blocks of the application, based on the application's top-level concerns.

+- **'Modules' instead of 'Components'**

+  - Instead of using _"components"_ (which may confuse frontend developers), Maxi refers to the building blocks as modules to represent larger concerns.

+- **Starting with routes**

+  - By examining potential routes in the app (e.g., home, search, restaurant), developers can identify the key modules needed.

+- **Module-entity relationship**

+  - Not all modules correspond directly to entities—some are based on actions or features, like search, which is a module but not an entity.

+- **Submodules and complexity**

+  - Certain areas of the app, such as menu items, have enough complexity to become standalone modules, even if they are part of a larger route (e.g., restaurant).

+- **Non-route modules**

+  - Some modules, such as shopping carts, don’t have their own route but exist across multiple pages, still requiring modular implementation.

+- **Shared functionality and code**

+  - There will be overlap between modules, especially when modules depend on one another (e.g., menu items depend on restaurants).

+- **Focus on identifying modules**

+  - The primary goal is to identify and organize modules based on their functionality and role within the application.

+- **Implementation phase**

+  - Once modules are identified, the next step is dealing with shared functionality and dependencies during the implementation phase.
+  - After identifying modules, they can be divided among developers for individual implementation, with communication between dependent modules being addressed later.